SeanMitchell1994/drc/README.md

-# Dynamic Reservoir Computer (DRC)
+# Dynamic State Network (DSN) Reservoir Computer

 * What is this?
-    * A software suite to test dynamic reservoir computers
+    * A software suite to test Dynamic State Network (DSN) Reservoir Computers
+* Test a what?
+    * A Dynamic State Network (DSN) Reservoir Computer is an Echo State Network Reservoir Computer that utilizies the injected dynamics of a nonlinear/chaotic function to improve predictive and generative performance of nonlinear/chaotic time series
 * Why?
-    * For the study of the effects of nonlinear functions on reservoir computers
+    * This repo is used For the study of the effects of nonlinear/chaotic functions on DSN RC, as well as their applications
 * How to use it?
     * [For MATLAB, please read the quickstart guide](MATLAB/docs/quickstart.md)
     * [For Python, please read this quickstart guide](Python/docs/quickstart.md)